 Abidjan's public transport system can be difficult to navigate.
-There are a number of different taxis operating in the city.
-Orange taxi cabs operate along most major routes across the city.
-Other taxis are shared taxis (woro-woro) that are colour-coded and restricted to certain neighbourhoods of Abidjan.
+There are a number of different taxis operating in the city: Orange taxi cabs operate along most major routes across the city; other taxis are shared taxis (woro-woro) that are colour-coded and restricted to certain neighbourhoods of Abidjan.
 Taxis are very rarely metered and a fare should be negotiated before getting into the vehicle.
-Buses operate along fixed routes in Abidjan, but are often overcrowded and subject to petty crimes, especially at bus stations.
-Motorcycle taxis also operate in Abidjan, and although cheap, they're best avoided due to safety reasons.
+Buses operate along fixed routes in Abidjan, but are often overcrowded and plagued by petty crimes, especially at bus stations.
+Motorcycle taxis also operate in Abidjan, and although cheap, they are best avoided due to safety concerns.
 Ferries travel across the lagoon.
 Car hire is available at the airport, although self-drive is not recommended as roads can be chaotic and difficult to navigate.
 It's best to hire a vehicle with a driver.

 Become our Abidjan Travel Expert

 We are looking for contributors for our Abidjan travel guide.
 If you are a local, a regular traveller to Abidjan or a travel professional with time to contribute and answer occasional forum questions, please contact us.